Putin urged to act against racism in Russian soccer

 With less than four years to go, Power said there was still much to be done and questioned whether the authorities had the drive to do it.

-Power recognized that the Russian Football Union (RFU) had started to impose tougher sanctions but said little had really changed.
+Power recognised that the Russian Football Union (RFU) had started to impose tougher sanctions but said little had really changed.

-SOVA, a Russian-based anti-racism organization, reported last week that there had been 93 cases of racism at Russian stadiums between May 2012 and May of this year.
+SOVA, a Russian-based anti-racism organisation, reported last week that there had been 93 cases of racism at Russian stadiums between May 2012 and May of this year.

 CSKA Moscow are currently serving a UEFA sanction of playing three Champions League matches behind closed doors because of the continued racism and violence of their fans.

-Power accused the Russian FA and World Cup organizing committee of lacking co-ordination between themselves while policing was often heavy-handed and the government was not taking a lead.
+Power accused the Russian FA and World Cup organising committee of lacking co-ordination between themselves while policing was often heavy-handed and the government was not taking a lead.

 “It needs a reaction from the leadership, especially in Russia where political leadership, in a very hierarchical society, determines so much.”